phenomnomnominal/workerbench.coffee/README.md

 ## Running the tool:

 **WorkerBench** can be configured and run as many times as you like within a programme.
 Simply pass a new `_options` object to the `init` function to change the configuration, or just call the **WorkerBench.start** function again to run the benchmark tests again.
 Once the `onComplete` function is called when the benchmark tests are complete, the result can be retrieved from **WorkerBench.result** at any time.
+There is also a **WorkerBench.workersAvailable** function, which gives a **boolean** result as to whether or not the client environment can create **WebWorkers**.
+This is useful for providing fall-back functionality in situations where they aren't available.

 A working demo (with the default settings) can be tried [**here**](http://phenomnomnominal.github.com/workerbench)!